chomnr/terminal-chat-system/README.md

 Just another centralized chat system.
 <br>
 <br>
 Authentication is done through Discord's OAuth2 API.
-The chat messages are transmitted through google's inhouse remote procedure call framework (gRPC).
+The chat messages are transmitted through gRPC.
 The status of everything is kept up to date with Redis.
 <br>
 <br>
 Nice and simple.
 I think.